AdamDavisDeveloper/AdamDavisDeveloper/README.md

 "If you can design one thing, <br>
 you can design everything" - Massimo Vignelli

-"Let's use the web to create neat new exciting things. <br>
+"Let's use the web to create neat, new, exciting things. <br>
 Let's use the web to help people understand each other."
 — Tim Berners-Lee